 Craps Betting Options and House Edge

-With so many bet options available, the payouts could become confusing and end up being a disadvantage, especially when you wager on an option only to find you had the wrong payout in mind.
-As you can imagine, this would result in huge losses and disappointment.
+With so many bet options available, the payouts can become confusing and end up being a disadvantage.
+Especially when you wager on an option only to find you had the wrong payout in mind.
+As you can imagine, this can result in huge losses and disappointment.
 Below, we look at the house edge for the best and worst wagers at the Craps table.

 Craps – Best and Worst Wagers